RCN-ECS/rcn-ecs.github.io/2023VirtualLabCall.md

   * a description of how their participation in this program will help to increase diversity (broadly defined) within the network
 * A CV or resume

-**Step 4:** Fill out the application at [the RCN lab meeting application form](TO DO)
+**Step 4:** Fill out the application at [the RCN lab meeting application form] (This link will be made available on Sept 1.)

 If you have trouble submitting the application with the google form, email evolvingseas@gmail.com

 Applications are due Sept.
-30, 2023.
+15, 2023.
 Lab meetings will take place between October 2023 and May 2024.

 In the application, mentees will choose their top 3-4 choices for a mentor.
 The RCN will attempt to match applicants with their preferred mentor.